ert485/robo-teach/readme.md

 A proposed educational robotics platform using MakersPet / Kaia.ai robots to create interactive learning experiences for children.
 This project aims to make robotics accessible for educational activities that improve spatial reasoning, creativity, persistence, and problem-solving skills.

-NOTE - this project is in very early stages, most of the things described are planned features, not working code
+NOTE - this project is in very early stages, most of the things described are planned features, not working code.

+The most significant outcome of the hackathon is what was learned.
+See [challenges-and-learnings-during-hackathon.md](https://github.com/ert485/robo-teach/blob/main/challenges-and-learnings-during-hackathon.md) for a summary.

 ## 🤖 About the Project